 Instead of taking clothes off, one must put clothes on.
 It does not matter how many pieces of clothing each person starts with since clothing will be added rather than removed.

 For this version of the game, you will need a large bag filled with miscellaneous clothing and accessories.
 Choose age-appropriate items, but having bras and panties in the bag is fun if the kids are old enough.

 As you play the game, when someone gets a piece of pie, all other players have to reach blindly into the bag and pull something out that they must wear overtop of their existing attire.

 The items can be worn as intended or, if they do not fit, worn in any kind of interesting way.
 Underwear on the head, anyone?

 Have a Little (Adult) Fun!

 So, what do you think?
 Would you play strip Trivial Pursuit, or do you much prefer playing it the good ol’ fashioned way?
+If you’re in the market for more adult trivia games, check out our rules for a Jeopardy! drinking game.
 If you’re looking for some less risque alternatives to classic Trivial Pursuit, we’ve also got you covered!
 Likewise, have you ever played strip Trivial Pursuit?!
 If so, let us know in the comments!